-Gerod Rody is the Marketing Project Manager at the Bainbridge Graduate Institute (BGI), a sustainable business graduate school located in the Seattle area.
+Gerod Rody is the Director of Marketing at the Bainbridge Graduate Institute (BGI), a sustainable business graduate school located in the Seattle area.
 Gerod is also a graduate of BGI, earning his MBA in Sustainable Business in 2009 with a double emphasis in Green Building and Community Economic Development.

 Prior to joining BGI, Gerod worked in various marketing and community engagement positions in the built environment sector including gProjects, Meyer Wells and Jackson Nyberg.
 Gerod also developed Organic Comfort Food Cafe in Puyallup, the first organic restaurant in Pierce County, WA.